jmery/ezbeq-docker/README.md

 # Running ezBEQ in Docker on Linux or Synology Diskstation

 I built this for me because I'm lazy and needed to simplify the number of devices in my AV rack.
-I currently build the containers manually using releast versions of `minidsp-rs` and `ezbeq` (i.e., I only build for what's considered "stable" and don't build pre-release versions).
+I currently build the containers manually using released versions of `minidsp-rs` and `ezbeq` (i.e., I only build for what's considered "stable" and don't build pre-release versions).
 At some point, I may automate builds such that combinations of new versions of minidsp-rs and ezBEQ automatically have a container built for them.

 Feel free to open an issue if you find a problem.
 Feel free to code a fix and submit a PR as well :-).
 Feel free to fork this and do what you want with it.